dsec-capital/zorro-fix/README.md

 ### Environtment Configuration

-The environment variable `%ZorroInstallDir%` has to point to the Zorro installation
+The environment variable `ZorroInstallDir` has to point to the Zorro installation

 ```
 echo %ZorroInstallDir%